Do your really need to know why you should lift weights?

 A great free app to track your progress, workouts, and interact with a community is Fitocracy.

-You will be able to come across someone who really knows their shit and you can shoot them a question.
+People on their are helpful.
+And if come across someone who really knows their shit, shoot them a question.
 They might shoot you back a valuable, no-bullshit answer.

 7) Here’s why I started lifting weights:

-When I was a kid I had this idea that I’m gonna start a family and I’m gonna be the man that my children will look up to.
+When I was a kid I had this idea that in the future, I’m gonna be the man that my children will look up to.

 And one of the biggest qualities about this man is that he has to be strong.